-Level 3: You see active leaks in or around the system components.
+Level 1: N/A Level 2: N/A Level 3: You see active leaks in or around the system components. -OR-You see evidence of standing water puddles or ponding a sign of

 You see evidence of standing water, puddles, or ponding, a sign of leaks or clogged drains.